JetBrains/intellij-sdk-docs/tutorials/action_system/working_with_custom_actions.md

 ### 1.5.
 Performing an action

-In order to make the action do something we need to implement it's `public void actionPerformed(AnActionEvent anActionEvent);` method.
+In order to make the action do something we need to implement `public void actionPerformed(AnActionEvent anActionEvent);` method.
 In the following example action invokes a dialog that shows information about a selected Project View Item and has no icon and any pre-selected default option:

 ```java